 Species likely to encounter on the flats or shallow reef sections

 Based on our previous expeditions to this place we know there are GTs, Bluefin Trevally, Napoleon Wrasse and Triggers entering the flats and shallow reef sections in search of easy prey.
 We’ve also caught job fish, various species of snappers, and been told that Indo Pacific Permit frequently visit the flats.
 Giant Parrotfish are always present along the reef presenting a real challenge for the ambitious angler.

-Species likely to encounter in deeper water and along the reef
+Species likely to encounter in deeper water and along the outer reef